EDUCATION

 The higher acidity found in white koji-based or kimoto sake pairs with tangy acidity characteristic of fresh goat cheese or chevre.
 Try Mutsu Hassen Pink label, Izumibashi Kurotonbo.

-The higher acidity, savory umami and earthy notes of a robust yamahai and subtle grain notes of a junmai especially those made with yeast #7 complement similar flavors and aromas of aged cheddar or aged alpine cheese like tarentaise with salty tryosine crystals.
+The higher acidity, savory umami and earthy notes of a robust yamahai and subtle grain notes of a junmai, especially those made with yeast #7, complement similar flavors and aromas of aged cheddar or aged alpine cheese like Tarentaise with salty tyrosine crystals.

-The palate cleansing nature of Niigata’s famous tanrei karakuchi style sake represented in producers like Hakkaisan and Kubota are complemented by fresh and mild cheeses: mozarella, burrata, or ricotta.
+The palate cleansing nature of Niigata’s famous tanrei karakuchi style sake represented in producers like Hakkaisan and Kubota are complemented by fresh and mild cheeses: mozzarella, burrata, or ricotta.

 Nutty cheeses like young manchego, gruyere, aged gouda pair with nama sake that often have similar nutty undertones of hazelnut or macadamia nut aromas.
 Try Born Junmai Daiginjo, Noguchi, Kikusui Nama Genshu.